lsst/cp_pipe/doc/lsst.cp.pipe/tasks/lsst.cp.pipe.CpSkySubtractBackgroundTask.rst

 CpSkySubtractBackground
 #######################

-``CpSubtractBackground`` subtracts the scaled full-focal plane model created by :lsst-task:`~lsst.cp.pipe.CpSkyScaleMeasureTask` from the per-detector images created by :lsst-task:`~lsst.cp.pipe.CpSkyImageTask`.
+``CpSkySubtractBackground`` subtracts the scaled full-focal plane model created by :lsst-task:`~lsst.cp.pipe.CpSkyScaleMeasureTask` from the per-detector images created by :lsst-task:`~lsst.cp.pipe.CpSkyImageTask`.

 .. _lsst.cp.pipe.cpSkyTask.CpSkySubtractBackground-processing-summary:

 Processing summary
 ==================

-``CpSubtractBackground`` runs these operations:
+``CpSkySubtractBackground`` runs these operations:

 #.
 Subtract the scaled focal-plane model from the per-detector image.
 #.
 Remeasure the residual background.